x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-user-mailboxes/enable-or-disable-exchange-activesync.md

 ms.service: exchange-online
 localization_priority: Normal
 ms.assetid: dcf7c05b-b1b9-4b0f-800d-fec9f2ddc9e4
-description: "You can use the EAC or the Shell to enable or disable Microsoft Exchange ActiveSync for a user mailbox.
+description: "You can use the EAC or Exchange Online PowerShell to enable or disable Microsoft Exchange ActiveSync for a user mailbox.
 Exchange ActiveSync is a client protocol that lets users synchronize a mobile device with their Exchange mailbox.
 Exchange ActiveSync is enabled by default when a user mailbox is created.
 To learn more, see Exchange ActiveSync."
 ---

 # Enable or disable Exchange ActiveSync for a mailbox

-You can use the EAC or the Shell to enable or disable Microsoft Exchange ActiveSync for a user mailbox.
+You can use the EAC or Exchange Online PowerShell to enable or disable Microsoft Exchange ActiveSync for a user mailbox.
 Exchange ActiveSync is a client protocol that lets users synchronize a mobile device with their Exchange mailbox.
 Exchange ActiveSync is enabled by default when a user mailbox is created.
 To learn more, see [Exchange ActiveSync](https://technet.microsoft.com/library/5fafaff3-eb37-4fdb-95f0-e56c45ea5884.aspx).

 ## What do you need to know before you begin?